Custody Evaluation in Florida

 A custody evaluation is an evaluation conducted by a licensed psychologist that makes conclusions and recommendations concerning custody and timesharing.
-The evaluator/psychologistis to follow the guidelines set forth by the American Psychological Association in conducting this evaluation.
+The evaluator/psychologist is to follow the guidelines set forth by the American Psychological Association in conducting this evaluation.
 As part of the custody evaluation, the psychologist will likely interview the child or children, neighbors, and anyone else either parent believes would be beneficial to interview or who is involved in the case.
 Individuals can be interviewed more than once, if necessary.
 In addition, psychological testing may also be conducted.

-For example, suppose that Jose and Marcela are getting a divorce and cannot agree as to who will be the primary time sharing parent or how the two of them will share time with the children.
+For example, suppose that Jose and Marcela are getting a divorce and cannot agree as to who will be the primary time-sharing parent or how the two of them will share time with the children.
 The court appoints a psychologist to perform a custody evaluation.
 The psychologist will likely speak with the couple’s children in completing her evaluation.
-Those who may have seen Jose or Marcela parent may be interviewed, such as neighbors of the couple, the children’s teachers, and perhaps the parents of other children who play with Jose and Marcela’s children and who have seen Jose or Marcela interact with their children.
+Those who may have seen Jose or Marcela’s parents may be interviewed, such as neighbors of the couple, the children’s teachers, and perhaps the parents of other children who play with Jose and Marcela’s children and who have seen Jose or Marcela interact with their children.
 Grandparents or extended family members might also be interviewed if either Jose or Marcela ask for them to be interviewed, or if the psychologist feels it would be beneficial to do so.

 The psychologist is supposed to be a neutral third party to help the court resolve a dispute.
 As such, the psychologist is expected to exercise independence in completing the evaluation and making his or her recommendations.
-It is important to remember, however, that the psychologist is not providing treatment to either of the parents or the children.
+It is important to remember, however, that the psychologist is not providing treatment to either the parents or the children.

 What is the Cost of a Custody Evaluation and Who Pays for It?